 E. Relationship to other interested parties: The Board’s primary responsibility and duties are to advise the Council, and its deliberations and recommendations shall be directed to Council accordingly.
 The Board may also share the results of its deliberations and recommendations delivered to Council with interested individuals and groups including neighborhoods, business associations, and public interest groups.

-The Board shall have nine permanent members.
+(Amended by Ordinance No. 188015, effective September 29, 2016.)
+The Board shall have 11 permanent members.
 Board members shall be appointed by the Mayor in consultation with the Commissioner(s)-in-Charge of the bureaus, and confirmed by the Council.
 Any Council member may submit nominations to the Commissioner(s)-in-Charge.
 In consultation with the Commissioner(s)-in-Charge, the Mayor shall appoint the Chair of the Board.
-Five members shall constitute a quorum of the Board.
+Six members shall constitute a quorum of the Board.
 Board members serve without compensation, except they may receive from their employer their regular salary during time spent on Board matters.